Gulf Strike (video game)

-Gulf Strike is a 1984 video game published by The Avalon Hill Game Company.
+Gulf Strike is a computer wargame published by The Avalon Hill Game Company in 1984.

 Gameplay

-Gulf Strike is a game, based on the Gulf Strike board game, in which Iran and Iraq are about to end a stalemated war and the US and USSR seek to determine which of them will control Iran.
+Gulf Strike is a game, based on the Gulf Strike board game, in which a stalemate between Iran and Iraq is about to be resolved with one of them winning, and the US and USSR intervene to take control of Iran.

 Reception

 Mark Bausman reviewed the game for Computer Gaming World, and stated that "GS is a detailed game which can be played by both intermediate and advanced wargamers and provides the players with a wide variety of strategic options.
 The human-computer interface is nicely done considering the amount of items the program must handle."